skyfrigate/pysmapper/README.md

 Défini si la commande doit afficher les résultats de manière facilement lisible
 #### -i | --input
 An option that describe a path to file a file which will be used to indicate hosts.
 The file must list the addresses separated by carriage return.
-Addresses can be IPv4 addresses or domain name
+Addresses can be IPv4 addresses or domain name.
+The path can be a standard os path,a http\
+https URL, a ftp/ftps URL, a file URL or a data URL
 #### -p | --port
 An option that describe a specific port to check the ciphers on, by default it is set to 443 which is the HTTPS tcp port
 #### -mp | --module_path